For a calendar of Training courses – go to the Events page.

 ICCOREIS does not endorse training and is not responsible for the quality of SRE trainers nor the competency of the SRE teachers after training.
 SRE providers are responsible for the authorisation of their teachers.

-SRE teachers should check with their authorising church body what training they are required to complete.
+SRE teachers should check with their authorising church body (provider) what training they are required to complete.